lncm/pi-factory/variant-alpine/README.md

 Add `enable_uart=1` to `config.txt` on SD card FAT partition. (may not be necessary on older models)

+e.g. `screen /dev/tty.usbserial-XYZ 115200`

 ## Customizations

 ### Settings

+**Note:** By default Alpine will not persist user changes upon reboot.
+Remember to commit all changes with `lbu commit`.

 #### Networking
 - Change your WiFi settings in `etc/wpa_supplicant/wpa_supplicant.conf` and re-create apkovl.